 The Finance category has been steady over the past 5 years of tracked data.
 Total launches went from 59 in 2022 to 15 in 2026.

-Average engagement ratio across all Finance launches sits at 0.30.
-Products above that threshold tend to serve a real, specific need.
-Products below it often entered a crowded market without sufficient differentiation.
+Average engagement ratio across all Finance launches: 0.30.
+Products above that line tend to solve a specific, painful problem.
+Products below it often entered a crowded space without clear differentiation.

 Launch volume dropped 55% year-over-year, but average engagement per product rose by 70%.
 Fewer builders are entering Finance, but the ones that do are finding a more receptive audience.
 That's a textbook market gap signal.